 New Hampshire’s Education Tax Credit (ETC) program was created by the legislature in 2012 and launched in January 2013.
 Businesses and individuals may make donations through the ETC program and receive credits against their Business Profits Tax, Business Enterprise Tax, or Interest and Dividends Tax.
 These donations are then given as scholarships to low-income children, those most at-risk for life-long academic challenges, for tuition at an alternative education provider or for home education purposes.
 NH is the only ETC program in the country that extends to homeschoolers!

-There are two approved scholarship organizations in New Hampshire; the Children’s Scholarship Fund NH and the Giving and Going Alliance.
+There is one approved scholarship organization in New Hampshire, the Children’s Scholarship Fund NH.

 Applications for the following school year typically open in January; families are urged to apply early and complete the required documents in a timely manner.